-We have gone over a lot of information in the last 3 weeks including Earth-Grounding, Wind-Deep Breathing, Water, Progressive Muscle Relaxation, Connection between Feelings/Behaviors/Thoughts, and Pleasant Event Scheduling.
+You have learned and practiced a lot of coping strategies in the last 3 weeks including Earth-Grounding, Wind-Deep Breathing, Water-Calm Control, Progressive Muscle Relaxation, Connection between Feelings/Behaviors/Thoughts, and Pleasant Event Scheduling.
+Today we will learn about the final element, Fire, and will practice a brief exercise that applies all four elements.

-Strategy 8: 4 Elements Bracelet
+Coping Strategy 8: 4 Elements Bracelet Distribute the 4 Elements Handout